bjpayne/BecomeADataScientist/README.md

 ## Results

 Question 1 - The months with the most openings are in the early and latter part of the year.
-Summer is the busiest time of year to visit Seattle
+Summer is the busiest time of year to visit Seattle.

 Question 2 - The summer is also the most expensive time of year to visit Seattle